-VDI generation techniques \cite{Frey} have so far represented VDIs at full resolution in memory.
-Any lists that pass through empty regions, and therefore do not generate supersegments, or generate less than the maximum \numSupsegs~number of supersegments, store zeros in the remaining locations.
-This gives the VDI a regular 3D structure in memory, which improves the performance of raycasting-based rendering as it leads to better memory access patterns.
-For the parallel compositing of VDIs, which requires communication of VDIs between \processings, however, this generates unnecessary communication overhead.
+VDI generation techniques \cite{Frey} have so far used a regular 3D representation for VDIs.
+Any lists that pass through empty regions, and therefore do not generate supersegments, or that generate less than \numSupsegs~supersegments, store zeros in the remaining locations as illustrated in Fig.~\ref{fig:dense}a.
+This regular 3D structure of the VDI improves the performance of raycasting-based rendering as it leads to better memory access patterns.
+However, for the parallel compositing of VDIs, which requires communication of sub-VDIs between \processings, this generates unnecessary communication overhead.

-We therefore introduce a technique for generating VDIs that are represented densely in memory for the purpose of parallel compositing.
-Only those supersegments that are actually generated are stored, as illustrated in Fig.~\ref{fig:dense}.
-The difference between the memory required for a dense representation, in comparison to the full-resolution representation, is expected to become larger when more \processings~are used in our sort-last parallel generation approach.
+For the purpose of parallel compositing, we therefore store VDIs in memory using a compact representation.
+Only those supersegments that are actually generated are stored, as illustrated in Fig.~\ref{fig:dense}c.
+The difference between the memory required for a compact representation and a regular representation grows when more \processings~are used in a sort-last parallel generation approach.
 This is because data becoming divided more finely among \processings~leads to sub-VDIs that are increasingly sparse.

-The procedure for generating dense VDIs begins similarly to full-resolution VDIs.
-For each ray, a value of \sensitivity~is computed using the iterative search (Sec.~\ref{sec:vdi_basics}), which would lead to the generation of up to \numSupsegs~supersegments.
-No supersegments are actually generated at this stage, but value of \sensitivity, and the number of supersegments that it would generate, are both stored in a buffer.
-Next, a prefix sum is calculated on this buffer, which records for each list \supseglist{i} the total number of supersegments generated by all lists before \supseglist{i} (Fig.~\ref{fig:dense}(b)).
-The entry \textit{i} in the prefix buffer, corresponding to the list \supseglist{i}, therefore records the index in the linearized array at which the supersegments generated by \supseglist{i} are to be stored.
+The procedure for generating compact VDIs starts similarly to that for regular VDIs.
+For each ray, a value of \sensitivity~is determined using iterative search (Sec.~\ref{sec:vdi_basics}).
+No supersegments are actually generated at this stage, but value of \sensitivity~and the number of supersegments that it would generate are both stored in a buffer.
+Next, a prefix sum is calculated on this buffer, which records for each list \supseglist{i} the total number of supersegments generated by all lists before \supseglist{i} (Fig.~\ref{fig:dense}b).
+Entry \textit{i} in the prefix buffer, corresponding to list \supseglist{i}, therefore contains the index in the linearized array at which the supersegments of \supseglist{i} start to be stored.
 All lists can therefore generate their supersegments in parallel, using the value of \sensitivity~determined in the first step.
-In our implementation, both the \sensitivity~search and the supersegment generation steps are parallelized across the lists, while the prefix sum is calculated on the CPU.
+In our implementation, both \sensitivity~search and supersegment generation are parallelized across lists on the GPU, while the prefix sum is calculated on the CPU.